ComposableFi/composable-ibc/README.md

-##  Centauri: Trustless Bridging Protocol
+##  Composable IBC: Trustless Bridging Protocol

-This is the concrete implementation of the centauri bridging protocol, based on IBC, Powered by light clients.
+This is the concrete implementation of the Composable's extension of the IBC Protocol.

 ###     [beefy-light-client](algorithms/beefy/verifier/src/lib.rs)